BaptisteMassardier/STSAFE-A_device_authentication/README.md

 # STSAFE-A Accessory authentication

 This project illustrates how to use the STSAFE-A Secure Element and STMicroelectronics Secure Element Library to perform device/accessory authentication.
-When loaded on the target MCU platform , the project performes an STSAFE-A authentication .
-This authentication scheme is typicaly used in accessories authentication use cases.
+When loaded on the target MCU platform, the project performs an STSAFE-A authentication.
+This authentication scheme is typically used in accessory authentication use cases.

 ```mermaid
 sequenceDiagram